Ishaan1710/StudEase/README.md

 # StudEase-Application

+Students face a lot of issues with numerous tasks they are given with and it hinders their ability to function efficiently due to inability to schedule there tasks manually.
-A web application intended to ease scheduling and maintaining daily tasks for students.
+StudEase application is intended to ease scheduling and maintaining daily tasks for students, hence solving a huge part of their problem in college life.
 Built using AngularJS, NodeJS, ExpressJS, Mongodb.

 <strong>Run</strong>: `npm install`